 Site structure relates to how you organize information on your website to make it available to visitors and search engines.
 Whether it’s mapped out with intention or just “happens” as you add content, your website’s structure can either support or frustrate the user experience.
 A carefully planned site structure will help users find their way to important content and offerings and improve your SEO.

-The more clarity in your content hierarchy and how pages relate to each other, the easier it will be for Google to index your site — directly impacting how your pages will perform in search.
-Beyond being easier to index, a well-structured site offers more internal linking opportunities — another significant ranking factor.
+A clear content hierarchy showcasing how pages relate to each other makes it easier for Googlebot to index your site — and directly impacts how your pages will perform in search.
+Plus, a well-structured site offers more internal linking opportunities — another significant ranking factor.

 By far the most common question I get from people who are considering their site structure is whether they should set up subdomains or subdirectories.
 Before getting into the weeds to discuss which one is better for SEO, let’s clarify what makes them different.

 What Is a Subdomain?

 Site owners might use a subdomain to separate a section of a website from the root domain.
 For example, Disney has created multiple subdomains that each serve a different purpose:

 Google treats subdomains as entirely different websites.
 That means the keywords and rankings of pages on one subdomain have no impact on the pages of another subdomain or the root domain.
 Any connection between them is dependent on the interlinking system a site owner puts in place.